simranquirky/MULONE/README.md

 Please refer to the [Installing Mulone page](https://github.com/simranquirky/MULONE/wiki/Installing-Mulone) for full instructions.

 ## Want to Contribute to this repository?
+🚀 **Contributions** of any kind is welcome!

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

-Head over to [Contributing Guidelines](https://github.com//simranquirky/MULONE/blob/master/CONTRIBUTING.md) to know more!
+Head over to [Contributing Guidelines](https://github.com/simranquirky/simranquirky.github.io/blob/main/CONTRIBUTING.md) to know more!
+Start contributing to see your profile in the contributors section.

 ## Project Admin